AnarManafov/GitWorkflow/README.md

     ```

     - Resolve conflicts if any.
-    - Stage each modified file "git add <file_name>" after conflicts are resolved.
+    - Stage each modified file `git add <file_name>` after conflicts are resolved.
-    - You can also use "git checkout --theirs/--ours <filename>" to help to resolve conflicts.
+    - You can also use `git checkout --theirs/--ours <filename>` to help to resolve conflicts.
-    - Use "git rebase --continue" to continue rebasing.
+    - Use `git rebase --continue` to continue rebasing.

 1. Squash all of your commits.
 Once your code is perfect, clean up its history.